 - Borrowers who owe less than $5,000 were more likely than those with higher amounts of debt to default within four years.
 Higher student loan balances were associated with a decreased likelihood of default, even when controlling for the borrower’s location and pre-repayment credit profile.

 - The likelihood of student loan default was associated with holding other collections debt (e.g., medical, utility, retail, or bank debt).
 About 59 percent of borrowers who defaulted on their student loans within four years had collections debt in the year before entering student loan repayment, compared with 24 percent among nondefaulters.
 This share increased to about 75 percent in the year of the student loan default.
 Defaulters were more likely to have utility or medical collections debt, and nondefaulters were more likely to have credit card, auto, or mortgage debt.

 - Defaulters are more likely than nondefaulters to reside in neighborhoods that have more residents of color and fewer adults with a bachelor’s degree or higher.
-A borrower’s personal credit profile is a stronger predictor of default than the characteristics of the neighborhood where the borrower resides, however.
+However, a borrower’s personal credit profile is a stronger predictor of default than the characteristics of the neighborhood where the borrower resides, however.

 - Borrowers who defaulted saw an average credit score drop of 50 to 90 points in the year or two before default.
 Those who defaulted also typically had poor to fair credit scores before entering repayment.

 Based on these findings, the report offers several policy recommendations:

 - Investigate the effect of debt and collections obligations on student loan repayment.
 Borrowers might be choosing to pay down other debt before addressing student loans.
 Policymakers interested in limiting defaults should further investigate the financial circumstances of defaulters.